Ashley Westwood (footballer, born 1976): Northampton Town

 In July 2003, he signed with Northampton Town.
 His time at Northampton was one ravaged by injury.
 He played just nine Third Division games in 2003–04, being out from September to January with a shoulder injury.
 He was sent off in the play-off semi-final first leg defeat to Mansfield Town.
 In July 2004, Westwood was appointed club captain.
-The 2004–05 season was the first season of League Two, and Westwood could only muster nineteen league appearances following his return to action in October.
+The 2004–05 season was the first season of League Two, and Westwood could only muster 19 league appearances following his return to action in October.
 He signed a new contract at the end of the year, despite still suffering from damaged knee ligaments, an injury he picked up in April.
 Once again Northampton reached the play-offs, only to exit at the semi-final stage, this time to Southend United.
-The Cobblers finally achieved promotion in 2005–06 as runners-up, Westwood played just three games all season, all as a substitute.
+The Cobblers finally achieved promotion in 2005–06 as runners-up; Westwood played just three games all season, all as a substitute.
 He left Sixfields at the end of the campaign after not being offered a new contract, and instead signed for Mark Wright's Chester City.

 Chester City

 He continued to struggle with his hamstring.
-Though he played 25 games, he had played his last in Chester colours after going off injured against Wycombe Wanderers on 13 January 2007.
-In March, he joined Swindon Town on loan from the remainder of the season to provide much needed cover for the Wiltshire outfit.
+Though he played 25 games, he played his last in Chester colours after being injured against Wycombe Wanderers on 13 January 2007.
+In March, he joined Swindon Town on loan from the remainder of the season to provide much-needed cover for the Wiltshire club.
 The season ended with Westwood playing in a centre-back partnership with Jamie Vincent, helping Swindon to win promotion from League Two with a third-place finish.
-Westwood was placed on the transfer-list at Chester by mutual consent in August 2007.
+Westwood was placed on the transfer list at Chester by mutual consent in August 2007.
 He left the club on 30 August, to join League One side Port Vale on a temporary short-term deal.
 He made his Vale debut two days later in a 1–0 win at AFC Bournemouth.
 He returned to Chester in December 2007, before joining Stevenage Borough on a free transfer at the start of the 2008 January transfer window.